lbarks27/Lite-Ray-Tracer/README.md

 # Lite Ray Tracer (continuous refractive index)

 This small project integrates rays through a continuously-varying refractive-index field in 3D and visualizes them with matplotlib's 3D tools.
-This is an exercise to help learn and prepare for my mach cutoff simulation project in which I will be propagating shockwave geometry via raytracing.
+This is an exercise to help learn and prepare for my Mach cutoff simulation project in which I will be propagating shockwave geometry via raytracing.

 ![](/images/Figure_6.png)